The-Alpha-Project/alpha-core/README.md

 ## Disclaimer

-The `Alpha Project` does **not** distribute a client.
+The `Alpha Project` **does not** distribute a client.
 You will need to obtain a clean `0.5.3` client yourself.

-The `Alpha Project` Team and Owners **do not** sponsor or support unofficial public servers.
+The `Alpha Project` **does not** encourage unofficial public servers.
 If you use these projects to run an unofficial public server rather than for testing and learning, it is your personal choice.

 ---